raspy135/Qun-synthesizer/README.md

 In Play mode, display always indicates mode name ("Ply"), bank number and sub-mode name.

 The sequencer has 7 banks(patterns).
-Bank can be switched in Seq Bank mode, or pressing "Rec / Mode" key in Lyrat board.
+Bank can be switched in Seq Bank mode, or pressing "Rec / Mode" key in LyraT board.

 In Play mode, display always indicates mode name ("Ply"), bank number and sub-mode name.